will-wenbo-work/WenboGo/README.md

 2, If we dont presis any data, only do things in cache layer, redis is a good choice which can share data between machines.

 3，We can configure the local service in k8s/vm/ec2 host

+4, change UUID generator if we have mutiple machines, or we have delete event API